alvgot/TheManifestoForAnEthicalAndHumanCentricArtificialIntelligence/README.md

 Alvise Gottieri, Alessandro Verna, Rob Van Kranenburg.

 So what is missing ?
-Below some ideas coming from the comparison of both documents the Manifesto and the ue AI act, we think those new key points can be a good starting to visualize what we really need to work on for a renew AI Ethical Manifesto.
+Below some ideas coming from the comparison of both documents the Manifesto and the ue AI act, we think those new key points can be a good starting to visualize what we really need to work on for a renewed AI Ethical Manifesto.

 # <b> Supplement: Implementing Ethical AI Principles in Practice
 To complement the values and visions expressed in the manifesto, the following actions are proposed to operationalize ethical AI principles: